Arts & Crafts Architecture: Craftsman, Prairie, and Four-Square

 By far the most common outbuilding we build is a garage.
-We replace a lot of garages that are falling down now because they were originally built without a foundation just a slab on the ground.
+We replace a lot of garages that are falling down now because they were originally built without a foundation — just a slab on the ground.
 The result is predictable.
 The weight of the garage walls eventually cracks the slab.
-The walls start to sag, them the roof.
+The walls start to sag, then the roof.
 Finally the door jams and stops working.
 Learn to avoid old garage woes by building your garage correctly.

 Understanding the Victorian Kitchen

-Victorian Architecture: Queen Anne, Italianate, Gothic Revival and Eastlake
+Victorian Architecture: Queen Anne, Italianate, Gothic Revival, and Eastlake

-The Victorian house styles flourished in post-Civil War 19th century America.
-The trend throughout the 19th century was toward more ornate homes showcasing the increasing wealth produced by the Industrial Revolution.
-Mass production processes had made even very elaborate ornamentation relatively inexpensive, and the expansion of railroads made it possible to ship great quantities of mass produced goods into every city and hamlet.
+The Victorian house styles flourished in post-Civil War 19th-century America.
+The trend throughout the 19th-century was toward more ornate homes showcasing the increasing wealth produced by the Industrial Revolution.
+Mass production processes had made even very elaborate ornamentation relatively inexpensive, and the expansion of railroads made it possible to ship great quantities of mass-produced goods into every city and hamlet.
 This abundance was increasingly reflected in American housing styles and decoration.